Ben Arda

 Ben Arda (13 June 1929 – 20 December 2006) was a Filipino professional golfer.

+Professional career

 Arda, known as Bantam Ben and the Toy Tiger because of his small stature, was one of Asia's leading golfers during the 1960s and 1970s.
 He was the first Filipino to qualify for the Masters Tournament and The Open Championship.
 He won nine tournaments on the Asia Golf Circuit, including the Philippine Open three times, and headed the points list in 1970.
 He also won four times on the Japan Golf Tour and played in the World Cup 16 times, recording a best finish of 2nd place in 1977 with playing partner Rudy Lavares.